 - D. A Request for Qualifications shall be utilized for services as outlined in Sections 255.103, 287.055, and 1013.45, Florida Statutes, and State Requirements for Educational Facilities (SREF), Chapter 4, as the same shall be amended from time to time.
 The Purchasing Director shall publish procedures for the development and evaluation process of Request for Qualifications documents as a part of the Purchasing Manual published by the Superintendent. - E. Design-build contracts for construction projects shall be awarded in accordance with procedures issued by the Superintendent that provide for both a qualifications-based selection process that complies with the applicable subsections of section 287.055 of the Florida Statutes and a competitive proposal selection process.
 The Chief of School Operations or his designee shall recommend which selection process shall be utilized for each proposed construction project, subject to Board approval. - F. All solicitations for school construction projects shall be the immediate responsibility of the Assistant Superintendent for Facilities and Maintenance or as designated by the Chief of School Operations.
 The centralized Purchasing Department shall conduct all purchasing activities pursuant to the requirements of this Rule 7.70, Florida Statutes, and the State Requirements for Educational Facilities adopted by the State Board of Education, including without limitation the Advertising, Bidding, and Awarding Contracts requirements of Chapter 4 thereof.
 The Purchasing Department shall consult with the Facilities and Maintenance Department staff for the development of scope and evaluation criteria for construction project solicitation documents.
 Preference may be made to materials, contractors, builders, architects, and laborers who reside within the county and state, whenever such materials can be purchased at no greater expense, or whenever location of the bidder/proposer is a factor in the selection process and undue weight is not given to this factor. educational facility contractors must be pre-qualified or qualified during the solicitation process to place construction bids. - G. The Board shall have the authority to reject any or all bids and request new ones.
-In acceptance of bids, the Board shall act in compliance with State Board of Education rules. - H. All awards equal to or exceeding the threshold requiring bids that relate to an Invitation to Bid, Request for Proposal, Invitation to Negotiate, or Request for Qualifications must be awarded by the School Board.

-I. Items for which a District bid has been awarded shall be purchased from the vendor to whom the bid has been awarded except in the situations and under the conditions as provided in procedures and manuals approved and authorized by the Superintendent.
+In acceptance of bids, the Board shall act in compliance with State Board of Education rules. - H. Items for which a District bid has been awarded shall be purchased from the vendor to whom the bid has been awarded except in the situations and under the conditions as provided in procedures and manuals approved and authorized by the Superintendent.

-III.
+IV.
 Electronic Bidding